templatesell/springy/readme.txt

 == Description ==

 A perfect theme for blog and Elementor site.
-This theme is built based on customizer and easy to use responsive theme.
+This theme is built based on customizer.
+Besides that, this theme has added custom widgets.
+Springy is compatible with Master Addons elementor plugin.
+Futhermore, it has awesome header part, slider section, promotional boxes, related posts and many more.
+In addition to that, Springy has copyright text, meta option, sidebar option, pagination types etc. Demos: https://www.templatesell.net/demo/springy/

 == Installation ==

 1. In your admin panel, go to Appearance > Themes and click the Add New button.